 Do You Know What You Want?

 You don’t need to put an offer on a property before you compare home loans.
 But, it is a good idea to know what you are looking for in terms of price range, bedrooms, square meters and suburb.
+The type of dwelling can also be confusing.
+Do you want a home, unit, townhouse or condo.
+And with that who managers the overall property and maintenience.
+For any of these questions head on over and check out Strata for Strata Title Mangement.
 That way you can better identify how much you would like to borrow.
 So browse through the real estate section and see what’s out there.
 Shopping for real estate, even if you are just window shopping for now, has got to be one of the most fun things to shop for.
 And the more you do it, the more you will get to know the market and what you want in your dream home.

 Do You Know What You Need?

 A great bank can help take some of the stress out of applying for a home loan or refinancing.
 And it is very important to feel at ease when you are looking to buy or refinance.
 However, there are still certain things that you will need to supply, including proof of income, contracts of sale and the First Home Loan Grant Application Form, if applicable.
 Download our free Home Buyer’s Checklist to see what you will need to make the transition from ‘renter’ to ‘home owner.’

 There isn’t a magic number when it comes to how much you need to put down and how much you need to save before you can buy a house.
 Some people are happy to only offer a 5% deposit while others would prefer to put down a little more.
 One thing to remember is that there are additional costs involved in buying a home, including insurance and strata fees.
 It is a good idea to not only save up for a deposit but also have some aside for the extra expenses.